open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.

+Metric Exporters always have an _associated_ MetricReader.
+Default behaviors of the OpenTelemetry Metric SDK are determined when registering Metric Exporters through their associated MetricReader.
+OpenTelemetry language implementations MAY support automatically configuring the [MetricReader](#metricreader) to use for an Exporter.

 The goal of the interface is to minimize burden of implementation for protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.